MatthijsKamstra/haxejs/GLOSSARY.md

 # foobar
 The terms foobar, fubar, or foo, bar, baz and qux (alternatively, quux) and sometimes norf and many others are sometimes used as placeholder names (also referred to as metasyntactic variables) in computer programming or computer-related documentation.

+# CDN
+A content delivery network or content distribution network (CDN) is a large distributed system of servers deployed in multiple data centers across the Internet.

+# hxml
+Haxe build file

+# DOM
+help!